mseminatore/as16/README.md

 movi | movi rA, imm | Equivalent to lui + lli of imm to regA .fill | .fill imm | Initialize data with value imm .space | .space imm | Zero-fill an array of size imm

+## Label Extensions

+As an extension to the original assembler, labels can appear on a line by themselves in addition to being associated with an instruction.

 ## Equates